-Factory Options and Specifications
+Factory Options and Specifications for Scout II applications

-- There were many small variations and load rating but for the most part the options were as follows
+- There were many small variations and load rating but for the most part the options were as follows:

 - 235/75R15 (29x9.25R15)

 Aftermarket Basics to Know for Scout II applications